Learn About Clinical Research

 Unfortunately, minority populations have been historically and consistently underrepresented in clinical trials.
 As a result, important information about how medicines work in minority populations is not always available.
 In response, Lilly has developed a clinical trial diversity strategy to better understand patient differences that may affect clinical outcomes and to help increase the enrollment of racially and ethnically diverse populations in U.S. clinical trials.
 The ultimate goal of our clinical trial diversity strategy is to improve health outcomes for individual patients.

 Clinical Trials Transparency

-Lilly has a history of commitment to transparency of our clinical studies.
+Lilly has a history of commitment to transparency for our clinical studies.
 In 2004, Lilly became the first company to voluntarily disclose the initiation of our clinical studies and post study results in a publicly available registry.
 Since the start of 2014, Lilly has enhanced our transparency initiatives in alignment with the PhRMA/EFPIA Principles for Responsible Clinical Trial Data Sharing.
 Lilly recognizes that responsible sharing of clinical study data has the ability to enhance public health while safeguarding the privacy of patients, respecting the integrity of national regulatory systems and maintaining incentives for investments in biomedical research.